 Danske Bank has a comprehensive induction programme covering bank operations and holds individual follow-up meetings with key executives on selected topics of particular importance or interest to new Board members.
-Additionally, new Board members from 2017 will have to complete a mandatory introduction course required by law.
+Additionally, new Board members will have to complete a mandatory introduction course required by law unless dispensation has been provided by the Danish FSA.

-6. The Danish Bankers Association recommends that the members of a board of directors continuously receive skills development opportunities as relevant for their board duties.
-The topics and scope should be adapted to the company's size, business model and complexity.
+- 6. The Danish Bankers Association recommends that the members of a board of directors continuously receive skills development opportunities as relevant for their board duties.
+The topics and scope should be adapted to the company's size, business model and complexity. - 7.
+The Danish Bankers Association recommends that each individual board member undertakes an evaluation of his or her work for the board.
+As part of the evaluation, each board member must fill in an evaluation form referring to both management and technical banking matters.